 Now I know what you’ve been waiting for.
 Let’s get to the wine!

 This beautiful wine welcomes you with a vibrant nose of pomegranate, cherry, dustiness, and invigorating florals.
 On the palate you’ll find a bright, inviting wine with grippy tannins and high mouth-watering acidity.

 You snuggle back into your car and decide to head into the western hills outside of St. Helena.
-As you climb the windy backroad you emerge above the fog line.
+As you climb the windy backroad, you emerge above the fog line.
 Your ears pop.
 You pull over to admire the view at a lookout point and see nothing but vineyards.
-The sun is shining but there’s a slight breeze carrying the calming scent of forest floor.
+The sun is shining, but there’s a slight breeze carrying the calming scent of forest floor.
 This is Spring Mountain District.

-As your road trip through the Napa Valley continues, you start to get hungry, and stop into the little town of Calistoga.
+As your road trip continues, you start to get hungry, and stop into the little town of Calistoga.
 As you may already know, Calistoga is located in the most northern part of the Napa Valley and is home to some of the world’s most famous vineyards and wineries.
-Given Calistoga is the farthest north – it also is one of the hottest points in the valley.
-Vineyards here see a lot of sun and higher temperatures during prime growing season.
-Given Calistoga is in between two mountain ranges, the soil type ranges depending on the exact vineyard location and can see anywhere from volcanic to rocky, gravelly and even clay soil.
-If you like a ripe, juicy, fruit-forward Cabs – you’ll love this Cabernet from Calistoga.
+Given Calistoga is the farthest north, it's also is one of the hottest points in the valley.
+Vineyards here see a lot of sun and higher temperatures during prime growing season.The soil type ranges depending on the exact vineyard location and can see anywhere from volcanic to rocky, gravelly and even clay soil.
+If you like ripe, juicy, fruit-forward Cabs, you’ll love our Cabernet from Calistoga.

 Notes of ripe and juicy blackberries and cherries jump from the glass, followed by thirst quenching acidity and grippy tannins.
 There’s something about this wine that leaves you wanting more and more after each sip.